Indonesia issues 'extreme weather' warning for tsunami-hit coast near Krakatoa

 In 1883, the volcano then known as Krakatoa erupted in one of the biggest blasts in recorded history, killing more than 36,000 people in a series of tsunami, and lowering the global surface temperature by one degree Celsius with its ash.

-Anak Krakatoa (child of Krakatoa) is the island that emerged from the area in 1927, and has been growing ever since.
+Anak Krakatoa (child of Krakatau) is the island that emerged from the area in 1927, and has been growing ever since.

 Rescuers were trying on Wednesday to reach several villages still inaccessible by road.